my-cloud/ruthenium/src/node/README.md

 <td>

 ```
-The data structure for block response
+The data structure for block
   The block timestamp
   The hash of the previous block in the chain
   The block transactions